Plumber, Pipefitter, or Steamfitter Salary

 Common Career Paths for Plumber, Pipefitter, or Steamfitter

 Plumber, Pipefitter, or Steamfitters' salaries tend to stay somewhat constant even when they advance into higher-level positions like Maintenance Pipefitter.
 On average, Maintenance Pipefitters get paid about the same as Plumber, Pipefitter, or Steamfitters do.
-Plumber, Pipefitter, or Steamfitters most often move into Pipefitter or Lead Plumber roles.
-However, the former pays $9K less on average, and the latter pays $9K less.
+Plumber, Pipefitter, or Steamfitters most frequently become Pipefitters and Lead Plumbers even though median compensation is $8K lower and $9K lower, respectively.

 Pipefitter Job Listings